Federal judge rebukes William Barr over Mueller report

 Judge Walton’s stunning rebuke is a rare move from the courts, which traditionally shy away from calling into question the political motivation of the nation’s top law enforcement official.

-Last year, Mr. Mueller released his two-volume report into allegations the Trump campaign conspired with Russia to interfere with the 2016 presidential election and if Mr. Trump obstructed that investigation.
+Last year, Mr. Mueller released his two-volume report into accusations both that the Trump campaign conspired with Russian efforts to interfere in the 2016 presidential election and that Mr. Trump obstructed that investigation as president.

 Mr. Mueller could find no evidence that the president or any member of his campaign colluded with Russia and did not reach a conclusion on whether the president obstructed justice.

-Ultimately, Mr. Barr and Deputy Attorney General Rod Rosenstein concluded that the president had not tried to thwart the investigation.
+Mr. Barr and Deputy Attorney General Rod Rosenstein eventually concluded that the president had not tried to thwart the investigation.

 Sign up for Daily Newsletters